andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Go here for instructions on how to set up an AI service: https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure

-ii) a BotConfiguration.bot file to tie that service to our Bot Second, we need a BotConfiguration.bot file which includes information on the service we are using plus configuration information for our Bot.
+ii) a BotConfiguration.bot file to tie that service to our Bot<br/>
+Second, we need a BotConfiguration.bot file which includes information on the service we are using plus configuration information for our Bot.